aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/storage-exists/_index.md

 ## Check Storage Existence (storageExists)

 **Summary** – The `storageExists` endpoint lets you confirm whether a specific storage container is available in Aspose.Cells Cloud.
 Use it before performing file‑related operations to avoid runtime errors.

-The API returns a JSON object containing an `Exists` boolean that indicates the storage status.
+**Prerequisites** – The request must include a valid JWT access token with the necessary scope for storage operations.
+Ensure the token is obtained via the standard Aspose.Cells authentication flow before invoking this endpoint.

 ### Web API